-- In the Team Winter flashback, turns out that Fuyuhi died while last smiling at Aramaki.
-Kind of.
+- In the Team Winter flashback, it turns out that Fuyuhi died while last smiling at Aramaki.
 The Fuyuhi that had been following Aramaki since Mitsuru's death was a grieving delusion of his, where he projected his lost friend onto a dog that he had rescued earlier.
 Nonetheless, the dog-Fuyuhi-illusion smiles before Aramaki realizes what was going on.

 - The Ryugu Shelter arc reveals that Hana's mother, Miho, died while smiling.
 A bout of attempted sabotage in the food storage results in the area beginning to be flooded and Miho notices that one of the doors is not shutting properly, so she chooses to push the door closed, to save the rest of the shelter inhabitants.
 She is last seen smiling at her husband on the other side, while drowning in the flooded storage.

 - In Banana Fish, Ash Lynx was apparently smiling as he lay dying in the library, reading a letter from his soulmate and best friend Eiji.

 - In Rukia's flashback, Kaien smiles in her arms after being run through by her sword, saying that he's glad that he can leave his heart there with her.

 - Despite hating her, Loly turns to Orihime and gives her a warm smile right before Yammy smashes her.

 - In his last moments, Ulquiorra, who didn't so much as crack an expression during the whole arc he appeared in, gives a tiny smile to Orihime when she tries to reach his hand as he disintegrates.

 - Unohana smiles as she dies, having fought the greatest battle in her life and pleased that Kenpachi is finally worthy of his title.